 - Hiking.
 People pay $100 for the chance to trudge 9 miles with their friends; do it on your own for free!

 - Backyard movie night.
 Have a projector (or have a friend with one)?
-Set up a sheet and some chairs, pop some popcorn, ask everyone to bring their favorite candy, and host a movie night in your backyard.
+Set up a sheet and some chairs, pop some popcorn, ask everyone to bring their favorite candy or ice cream, and host a movie night in your backyard.

 - Weenie roast.
 Fire, sticks, hot dogs.
 Stupidly simply; profoundly satisfying.
 You can also spice things up by introducing the many other foods you can cook on a stick.

-Truly, the number of possible cheap recreational activities and surprisingly fun microadventures is limited only to the imagination.
+Truly, the number of possible cheap recreational activities and surprisingly fun microadventures that save money is limited only to the imagination.

 How to Make It Happen

-A couple centuries ago, people thought it was a blast to gather in each other’s parlors to listen to someone read aloud, act out a dramatic monologue, recite a poem, play charades, or have a sing-a-long around the piano.
+A couple centuries ago, people thought it was a blast to gather in each other’s parlors to listen to someone read aloud, act out a dramatic monologue, recite a poem, play charades, or have a sing-a-long around live music.

 These days, we’ve made recreation, particularly of the social variety, a lot more complicated.
 We feel we must have a big, formal, structured event around which to gather.
 But it just isn’t so.
 Think back to when you were in high school or college; young people may be throwing fewer parties these days, but they remain by necessity the masters of cheap recreation.
 They don’t need a big reason to get together — a swimming pool, a game of spoons, or MarioKart will suffice.
 Seeing each other is reason enough.

 Oh, I know those freewheeling days may be over for you, and you’re busy now as a grownup (though not as much as you think).
 You might feel like people won’t respond well if you ask them to just hang out, absent some expensive tent pole event.
-But I think you’d be surprised; people are hungry to reclaim some of that old casual high school hangout.
+But I think you’d be surprised; people are hungry to reclaim some of that old casual high school hangout and everyone loves free things.
+It doesn’t need to be bucket list-worthy.

 Why, just this week I literally texted some friends with this exact come-on: “Would you like to come over tomorrow night for some pizza and conversation?”
 They responded with an enthusiastic yes.